socomsystems/documentation/admin_manual/issues/code_signing.rst

 FAQ
 ---

-Why did Nextcloud add code signing?
+Why did cyfrSpaces add code signing?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By supporting Code Signing we add another layer of security by ensuring that